SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch3_Storage_Organization.md

 3. Maximux database file size

-   A database file can have at most 2^31 - 1 pages(i32), this pretty big, so actually, the limit will be imposed by the underlying file system.
+   A database file can have at most 2^31 - 1 pages(i32), this pretty big, so actually, the limitation will be imposed by the underlying file system.

 4. Change the page size